 Short 1 ABC Nov 55 call

-A diagonal spread exists when the two contracts have different expirations and strike prices.
-As you can see above, both options have different expirations (September and November) and strike prices ($45 and $55).
+A diagonal spread exists when the two contracts have different expirations and different strike prices.
+Here, the expirations differ (September and November) and the strike prices differ ($45 and $55).

 It is unlikely you’ll encounter any math-related test questions on diagonal spreads, but you may be asked to identify them.